Boundedness and $K^2$ for log surfaces: Examples

 It easily follows that $K_{Y}+D$ is also semi-log canonical.
 The coefficients of $D$ belong to the set

 which is obviously also a D.C.C. set.
-Now we only need to see that a D.C.C. set of positive numbers is bounded from below by a positive constant. \end{pf}
+Now we only need to see that a D.C.C. set of positive numbers is bounded from below by a positive constant. \end{proof}

 \begin{say} Here is one more application of~\ref{DCC for semi-log canonical} due to J.Koll\'ar \cite{Kollar92}. \end{say}

 \begin{cor}[Uniform plurigenera of elliptic 3-folds] For a smooth 3-fold of Kodaira dimension 2 in characteristic 0, there exists an absolute constant $N$ such that $h^{0}(NK)\ne0$. \end{cor}